William Bernhardt: Career

 Bernhardt is best known for his series of legal thrillers.
 Library Journal called him the "master of the courtroom drama".
 He has written several novels outside the series, including Nemesis: The Final Case of Eliot Ness and The Florentine Poet, which has been called, "The Princess Bride for literature lovers."
 Bernhardt spent over two years researching Nemesis, which provides a compelling solution to the unsolved mystery of the identity of The Mad Butcher of Cleveland, generally considered America's first true serial killer.
 His other series characters include, Susan Pulaski (Dark Eye and Strip Search), Daniel Pike (The Last Chance Lawyer), and Kenzi Rivera (Splitsville).
 His most recent novel is Challengers of the Dust (2025), a historical novel set in 1935 Dust Bowl Oklahoma.

 In 2023, acting on a suggestion from his son, he wrote Partners in Crime, which teamed his two fictional lawyer characters, Ben Kincaid and Daniel Pike.
 He followed that with Justice For All (2024), which paired Daniel Pike with Kenzi Rivera.

 He is currently researching and writing a biography, yet to be announced.

+In August 2026, Bernhardt was a guest on the Off the Shelf podcast.